Mississippi Gulf Coast Lawyers for Car Accident Injuries

 The National Highway Transportation Safety Administration (NTHSA) reports that just under two million motor vehicle accidents in United States are rear-end collisions, and over half a million individuals are injured in these types of accidents.
 There are several reasons why rear-end crashes happen, some of the most common include:

-- Driving recklessly: Tailgating is one possible form of aggressive or reckless driving that can lead to a rear-end collision.
-Other examples include speeding excessively (generally 15 to 20 MPH or more over the speed limit), weaving from one lane to the other, turning out sharply in front of an oncoming car, failure to yield the right of way, and many other actions fall into this category.
+- Driving recklessly: Speeding excessively (generally 15 to 20 MPH or more over the speed limit), weaving from one lane to the other, turning out sharply in front of an oncoming car, failure to yield the right of way, and many other actions fall into this category.

 - Drunk driving: The use of alcohol or drugs before getting behind the wheel can be a deadly combination.
 Motorists who are chemically impaired tend to make very poor driving decisions.
 Some get very sleepy, while others drive recklessly and have willful and wanton disregard for the rules of the road and the safety of others.

 - Faulty breaking systems: Some rear-end crashes happen because of brakes that are worn or defective.